comses-education/github-starter-course/homework-edits.md

 Your changes go here!

+Please don't edit anything in the section below though, we want to save that for Assignment 2.
+Thanks!

 ## Assignment 2: Placeholder section for CONFLICT RESOLUTION (Assignment 2)

 Please don't edit this section until you get to Assignment 2 of the GitHub classroom.